-Wireless capsule endoscopy is an ingestible telemetric gastrointestinal capsule imaging system that is used for visualization of the small bowel mucosa.
+Wireless capsule endoscopy (WCE) is an ingestible telemetric gastrointestinal capsule imaging system that is used for visualization of the small bowel mucosa.
 It is used in the detection of abnormalities of the small bowel, which are not accessible via standard upper gastrointestinal endoscopy and colonoscopy.

 Coverage is subject to the specific terms of the member’s benefit plan.

-The American College of Gastroenterology issued 2013 guidelines on the diagnosis and management of celiac disease.
-The guideline recommendations state that capsule endoscopy should not be used for initial diagnosis except for patients with positive-celiac specific serology who are unwilling or unable to undergo upper endoscopy with biopsy.
+The ACG (2013) issued guidelines on the diagnosis and management of celiac disease.
+The guidelines recommended thatcapsule endoscopy (CE)notbeused for initial diagnosis, except for individuals with positive celiac-specific serology who are unwilling or unable to undergo upper endoscopy with biopsy.

 CE should be considered for the evaluation of small bowel mucosa in individuals with complicated Crohn disease.